Topl/BramblSc-docs/docs/Modules/NativeTransactor/native_transaction_builder.md

 This page describes the Brambl SDK's transaction builder.
 This is the portion of the SDK that is responsible for building Topl unproven transactions.

 This page is organized into two parts.

-The first part describes the data flow that the transaction builder supports for building unproven transactions.
-The second part describes the structure of the transaction builder in detail.
+* [The first part](#transaction-builder-data-flow) describes the data flow that the transaction builder supports for building unproven transactions.
+* [The second part](#structure-of-the-transaction-builder) describes the structure of the transaction builder in detail.

 ## Transaction Builder Data Flow

 The following diagram shows the typical data flow that will be used to build transactions using the transaction builder.
-To understand this diagram, start with the call to `unprovenTransactionBuilder` that is in the middle of this document and work backwards.
+The flow of the diagram is from left to right.

 ![Native Transaction Builder Flow](./transaction_builder.drawio.png)